 With you there to help and support him, your child will make it through Halloween night—especially once he realizes just what’s in those goody bags he keeps getting at every house.

 My Toddler is Afraid of the Vacuum Cleaner

 Q: My 21-month-old is scared of the vacuum cleaner.
 Whenever I try to clean he starts to cry.
 I don’t know what to do.

-A: The vacuum cleaner, from a toddler’s perspective, can look and sound pretty darn scary.
+A: The vacuum cleaner (or any loud household item like a lawn mower or blender), from a toddler’s perspective, can look and sound pretty darn scary.
 Figuring out the reason for your toddler’s fear will help you help him cope in the most effective way.
 The strategies we’ve suggested for dealing with this fear (discussed below) are useful not just for this situation, but for many situations your son will encounter as he grows.

 Here are some possible explanations for your son’s fear: